 Bald of Awesome: He's a jerk and bald, but his Pet the Dog moments and awesome medical skills make him pretty cool.

 Berserk Button: Don't make fun of stutterers.
 Chiefly because his dearest sister has a strong one.
 It's notable that she's completely unconcerned and unselfconscious about it in her audio letter.

-Blue Blood: He comes from a distinguished American old-money family from Boston.
-American version of the aristocracy.
+Blue Blood: He comes from a distinguished old-money family from Boston, basically the American version of the aristocracy.

 Break the Haughty: Hawkeye and B.J. constantly tried to do this, but Hawkeye admitted he never was successful when writing his will:

 "To Charles Emerson Winchester, though we may have wounded your pride, you never lost your dignity.
 I therefore bequeath to you the most dignified thing I own: my bathrobe.
 Purple is the color of royalty."